towcar/SlicerMenuLibrary/README.md

 [![Build Status](https://travis-ci.org/alipay/sofa-rpc.svg?branch=master)](https://www.carsonskjerdal.com)

-Originally found this library on github, it seemed to me to no longer work due to being outdated.
-Perhaps I missed something during implementatio but anyway I decided to revive it for personal library building experience and because I love menu animation.
+Originally found this library on github, it seemed to me to no longer work due to being outdated and/or lacking ease of use.
+Anyway I decided to revive it for personal library building experience and because I love this menu animation.

 [Original Library by Yalantis](https://github.com/Yalantis/GuillotineMenu-Android)